ariesti/ariesti.github.io/_posts/2016-10-20-how-to-be-friends-with-freelancers.md

 featured-image-alt: People facing home cinema screen
 ---

-In our lives, there are many types of friends.
-There’s the online friend, the offline friend, the Twitter friend, the Facebook friend, the blogging friend, the childhood friend, and nowadays, **the freelancer friend.**
+<div class="lead">In our lives, there are many types of friends.
+There’s the online friend, the offline friend, the Twitter friend, the Facebook friend, the blogging friend, the childhood friend, and nowadays, **the freelancer friend.**</div>

 **If there’s not at least one freelancer friend in your life, chances are you are it.**